Andrew Mwenda

 Andrew Mwenda (born 1972) is a Ugandan print, radio and television journalist, and the founder and owner of The Independent, a current affairs newsmagazine.
-He was previously the political editor of The Daily Monitor, a Ugandan daily newspaper, and was the presenter of Andrew Mwenda Live on KFM Radio in Kampala, Uganda's capital city.
+He was previously the political editor of The Daily Monitor, a Ugandan newspaper, and was the presenter of Andrew Mwenda Live on KFM Radio in Kampala, Uganda's capital city.

 Background and education

 Mwenda was born in 1972 in Fort Portal, Kabarole District, in the Western Region of Uganda.
 His father is Mzee Phillip Muhanga of Fort Portal.
-Mwenda is a younger brother to Lieutenant General Kayanja Muhanga, a senior UPDF military officer.
+Mwenda is a younger brother to Lieutenant General Kayanja Muhanga, the Commander of Land Forces (CLF) of the UPDF and Margaret Muhanga, the minister of state for primary health care.

 After attending primary school locally, Mwenda entered Nyakasura School where he completed his O-Level studies.
-He was then admitted to Busoga College Mwiri in the Eastern Region of Uganda for his A-Level education.
+He attended Mbarara High school for A-level education where he participated in a student strike against the Headmaster Mr. Bagatagira.
+He subsequently repeated his A-level studies when he was then admitted to Busoga College Mwiri in the Eastern Region of Uganda.
 He graduated with a High School Diploma from Mwiri.
 He was admitted to Makerere University, Uganda's oldest and largest public university, where he graduated with a Bachelor of Arts in Journalism.

 Later, he won a Chevening Scholarship and was admitted to the School of Oriental and African Studies at the University of London, where he graduated with a Master of Science in Development Studies.
 He was a visiting fellow at Yale University, in 2010.
 He also studied as a fellow at Saïd Business School at the University of Oxford in 2009.
-Mwenda was a John Knight Fellow at Stanford University between 2006 and 2007.
+Mwenda was a John Knight Fellow at Stanford University between 2006 and 2007 a non academic journalism fellowship.
 He was a visiting lecturer at the University of Florida, Gainesville, in 2005, and a visiting fellow at the Africa Study Centre of the University of Leiden, in the Netherlands in 2003.